 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 Parlor is a throwback to college life and a peak Miller Lite game.
-You need to do some due diligence if you want a table, but the extra effort is worth it.
-A lot of pizza and craziest bread is the move.
+But you'll definitely need to do some due diligence if you want a table at this always-busy West Loop pizza spot.
+But the extra effort is worth it, with good pies, plenty of TVs, and a fun bustling atmosphere.
+A lot of pizza and sharables like individually topped nacho bites is the move.

-Happy Camper is a great spot to post up with a group and eat things covered in cheese, the highlight of which will be pizza.
-If you have friends who aren’t as interested in the game as you even they can get behind the beer, flannel, and food.
+Happy Camper is a great spot to post up with a group and eat things covered in cheese, the highlight of which will be pizza (though an order of breadsticks with goat cheese never hurt anyone).
+The pies at this upbeat Old Town spot come with all sorts of toppings, from pulled pork to blackened chicken, so there's a little something for everyone.
+And if you have friends who aren’t as interested in the game as you, even they can get behind the beer, flannel, and food.

 photo credit: Christina Slaton